|

 Carl Farmer |

-Common in woods and shady places, also frequent in the open among rocks on hillsides and in mountains Fronds typically 30-120 cm.
+Common in woods and shady places, also frequent in the open on hillsides and in mountains, especially among rocks.
+Fronds typically 30-120 cm.
 Pinnules 2-5 mm wide.
 Sori 0.5-2 mm wide.
-Skye ID: Brown stalk scales are profuse even midway up rachis, as in pics below.
+ID: Brown scales are profuse even midway up rachis, as in pics below.
 Pinnae have a dark spot at base.
 Other features: Very noticeable at a distance in early summer when the yellowish-green fronds appear on the hillsides; these become darker later in the year.
-Sori have kidney-shaped pale covering (indusium).
+Sori have a pale kidney-shaped covering (indusium).
 Pinnule teeth most numerous towards end of pinnule.
 A very variable plant, some specimens are close to Male Fern in appearance.

 |